Angkor Wat – An Architectural Marvel

 The temple complex consists of three rectangular-shaped concentric enclosures.
 Within these enclosures, there are three levels of structures.
 The middle enclosure on the first level supports the second level structures, and the inner enclosure supports the second and third level structures.
 In other words, the temple complex was built like a three-level pyramid.

 Following the Hindu temple tradition of having a prakara at the outer limits, a rectangular structure surrounds the outer enclosure.
-This structure has galleries along the cardinal directions and small towers called pavilions at the four corners.
+This structure has galleries along the cardinal directions with small towers called pavilions built at the four corners.
 In the middle of the west and east galleries are the entrances.
-Carved on the walls of the galleries are the bas-reliefs depicting stories and scenes mainly from the Hindu epics such as Ramayana and Mahabharata.
+Carved into the walls of the galleries are the bas-reliefs depicting stories and scenes mainly from the Hindu epics such as Ramayana and Mahabharata.
+Check the Angkor Wat Bas-Reliefs page for a detailed descriptions of these bas-reliefs.

 A courtyard separates the outer and middle enclosures.
 On this courtyard, there are two libraries near the west entrance; one on the north and another on the south.
 A structure known as the Cruciform Cloister connects the west entrance to the middle enclosure.
 This structure also connects the first level to the second level.